civican/legisinfo/42-1/bills/S-226/bill_text.md

           a grave breach of international peace and security has occurred that has resulted in or is likely to result in a serious international crisis;

-          a foreign state is responsible for extrajudicial killings, torture or other gross violations of internationally recognized human rights committed against individuals in any foreign country who seek

-          to expose illegal activity carried out by government officials, or

-          to obtain, exercise, defend or promote internationally recognized human rights and freedoms, such as freedom of conscience, religion, thought, belief, opinion, expression, peaceful assembly and association, and the right to a fair trial and democratic elections;

-          a person acts as an agent or on behalf of a foreign state in a matter relating to an activity described in paragraph (c);
+          gross and systematic human rights violations have been committed in a foreign state; or

-          a government official of a foreign state, or a senior associate of such an official, is responsible for, or complicit in, ordering, controlling, or otherwise directing, acts of significant corruption, including the expropriation of private or public assets for personal gain, corruption related to government contracts or the extraction of natural resources, bribery or the facilitation or transfer of the proceeds of corruption to foreign jurisdictions; or
+          a national of a foreign state who is either a foreign public official, within the meaning of section 2 of the `Corruption of Foreign Public Officials Act`, or an associate of such an official, is responsible for or complicit in ordering, controlling or otherwise directing acts of corruption — including bribery, the misappropriation of private or public assets for personal gain, the transfer of the proceeds of corruption to foreign states or any act of corruption related to expropriation, government contracts or the extraction of natural resources — which amount to acts of significant corruption when taking into consideration, among other things, their impact, the amounts involved, the foreign national's influence or position of authority or the complicity of the government of the foreign state in question in the acts.

-          a foreign state has materially assisted, sponsored, or provided financial, material or technological support for, or goods or services in support of, an activity described in paragraph (e).

 ### Immigration and Refugee Protection Act

-### Section 17
+### Section 18

-Subsection 35(1) of the `Immigration and Refugee Protection Act` is amended by striking out "or" at the end of paragraph (b), and by adding the following after paragraph (c):
+  **(1)** Subsection 35(1) of the `Immigration and Refugee Protection Act` is amended by striking out "or" at the end of paragraph (b), and by adding the following after paragraph (c):

-engaging in or instigating an act described in paragraphs 4(1.1)(c) to (e) of the `Special Economic Measures Act`; or
+    being a person, other than a permanent resident, who is currently the subject of an order or regulation made under section 4 of the `Special Economic Measures Act` on the grounds that any of the circumstances described in paragraph 4(1.1)(c) or (d) of that Act has occurred; or

-being a foreign national who is subject to an order or regulation made under section 4 of the `Justice for Victims of Corrupt Foreign Officials Act (Sergei Magnitsky Law)`.
+    being a person, other than a permanent resident, who is currently the subject of an order or regulation made under section 4 of the `Justice for Victims of Corrupt Foreign Officials Act (Sergei Magnitsky Law)`.

+  **(2)** Section 35 of the Act is amended by adding the following after subsection (1):

+    **(2)** For greater certainty, despite section 33, a person who ceases being the subject of an order or regulation referred to in paragraph (1)(d) or (e) is no longer inadmissible under that paragraph.